pjw614/Digital-broadcasting/README.md

 ######Problem 2:  Study source codes very carefully and add detailed comments for as many statements as you think is necessary, keeping in mind that the more the better.
 The goal of this problem is to understand the codes in depth.

-###Informaation theory
+###Information theory

 ######Problem 1: Implement a function that calculates the information entropy (Shannon entropy) of a given data.

-1. To test the implemented code for entropy estimation, use the source code program as an input:
+* To test the implemented code for entropy estimation, use the source code program as an input:

 __./entropy < main.c__

-2. Generate a 10000 bytes file with random characters.
+* Generate a 10000 bytes file with random characters.
 Use the following code

 ```
 //randtest.cpp: Generates 10000 bytes of data